 Charity registered in Scotland SC022263

-The Fife IPS Partnership is seeking 2 full-time Employment Specialists using the Individual Placement and Support (IPS) approach, working in partnership with Fife Employment Access Trust and Fife Health & Social Care Partnership and with clients with severe and enduring mental health conditions across Fife.
+FEAT is seeking an Employment Specialist to use the Individual Placement and Support (IPS) approach, working in partnership with Fife Health & Social Care and with clients with complex and enduring mental health conditions across Fife.
 IPS is a proven way of helping people, who have had mental ill health, back to work.

 The successful candidate will proactively manage a caseload of individuals who are unemployed and/or currently off work.
 You will deliver the IPS evidence-based model of vocational rehabilitation for people with complex and enduring mental health problems.
 Working directly with all relevant stakeholders: the individual, NHS Fife, Fife Council, GPs, employers, colleges, Job Centre Plus and Occupational Health to enable individuals to gain and retain employment.

 For this period of funding, the role will mainly be done virtually, with collaborative technology being used to ensure that a minimum of 65% of your time is spent working with clients, employers or referrers.
 Although working remotely, there is an expectation of occasional essential travel for face-to-face engagements within Fife.
 You will undertake to agree to and practise in line with FEAT’s professional guidelines and will be part of an enthusiastic dynamic team offering an inclusive, non-judgmental approach to support and empower people to flourish by managing their mental health for life.

 FEAT require all client-facing staff hold, or have a commitment to holding, professional registration as a Certified Disability Management Professional (CDMP) through attainment of the NIDMAR qualification.
 There is an opportunity to complete this requirement through funded training and subsidised membership, once in post (subject to availability, terms and conditions).